SoftFluent/CodeFluent-Entities-Documentation/update_your_model.md

     /* column 'Product_IsAvailable' was not found in table 'Product'. */ ALTER TABLE [dbo].[Product] ADD [Product_IsAvailable] [bit] NULL

-And your instances are up to date too:
+And your instances are also up to date:

 ![](img/getting-started/update-your-model-02.png)

 ## Add a method

 CFQL
 show generated SP